 Fortunately, many treatment options are available to heal existing bite injuries.
 However, the most crucial step is to identify the underlying cause of the biting and take steps to address it.

-Protect Your Cheeks With Durable Night Guards
+Protect Your Cheeks With Durable Mouth Guards

-Get your custom night guard from Remi today and protect your cheeks from further damage.
+Get your custom mouth guard from Remi today and protect your cheeks from further damage.
 Remi also offers teeth whitening kits to help you achieve a brighter and whiter smile.
 With these oral care products, you can keep your teeth looking great while also protecting your cheeks from further harm.